Employment

 JOB DESCRIPTION

-The duties of an Associate Classroom teacher include:
+The duties of an Associate Teacher include the following:

-- Supporting the Head Teacher in managing all aspects of classroom life, including curriculum planning, group times, weekly newsletters, report writing and parent conferences.
+• Supporting the Head Teacher in managing all aspects of classroom life, including curriculum planning, weekly newsletters, report writing, and parent conferences.

-- Supervising and interacting with students during outdoor and indoor gross motor play times.
+• Supervising and interacting with students during outdoor and indoor play times.

 QUALIFICATIONS

-- Has experience and enjoys working with elementary aged children
+• Has experience and enjoys working with Middle School students

 SALARY & BENEFITS

-- *Salary range: $44,000-$50,000; commensurate with experience. *Base faculty salaries do not reflect additional compensation based on degree level and stipends.
+• *Salary range: $45,000-$51,000; Salary offers are based on our salary scale steps, which are based on years of experience, and are non-negotiable due to pay equity practices. *Base faculty salaries do not reflect additional compensation based on degree level and stipends.

 VACCINATION POLICY